codegirls/materials/section/text_editor_tutorial.md

 * Files are a collection of data that belongs together.
 * We need a program to open our file, e.g. a videoplayer, an editor or an image proccessing software.
 Which program we use depends on the file format.
 Sometimes we already recognize files on their ending: .doc, .mp3, .html
-* Files exist beyond the run-time of a program
+* Files exist beyond the run-time of a program.
+They save content for repeated use.